Bath Abbey

 Accessibility Information

-All assistance dogs are welcome inside the Abbey.
+Assistance dogs are welcome inside the Abbey, Discovery Museum and shop.

 Facilities